 However, company and commercial barristers will carry out much of their practice outside the courtroom.
 They take on more of an advisory role which may involve negotiating contracts and other business matters.

-Barristers tend to be self-employed, and affiliated with offices known as ‘chambers.’
+Barristers tend to be self-employed and work within offices known as ‘chambers.’
 Chambers usually specialise in certain areas of the law.
 As such, when carrying out your research into chambers for pupillage and mini pupillage applications, it is important to check their specific practice areas to ensure that these tie in with your particular interests.

 In chambers, barristers work alongside other self-employed barristers, sharing the administration and day-to-day costs of running the chambers.
-It is certainly a flexible way of working.
-However, it’s important to note that with this comes limited access to benefits such as sick and holiday pay.
+It’s a flexible way of working, however, it’s important to note that with this comes limited access to benefits such as sick and holiday pay.

 Barristers are also sometimes employed ‘in-house’ by large organisations such as banks, firms of solicitors and even the Government, as part of the Government Legal Service.

-If you think you can succeed as a barrister, then the next step is to undertake relevant law work experience.
-Relevant legal work experience for budding barristers can be gained through the following:
+If you want to become a barrister, it’s vital to undertake relevant law work experience.
+You can gain this through the following:

-Work experience in a chambers in the form of mini pupillage is an excellent way to experience what life as a barrister will entail.
+Work experience in a chambers in the form of mini pupillage is an excellent way to experience what life at the bar will entail.

 2. Court Visits

-Court visits are an excellent way to experience first-hand what a barrister does and how they represent their clients, as an advocate, in court.
-Observing hearings in courts of different levels will make for a varied experience, with Magistrates Courts and Crown Courts being a great place to start.
+Court visits allow aspiring barristers to experience first-hand what a barrister does and how they represent their clients in court.
+Observing hearings in courts of different levels will provide a range of experience.
+Magistrates Courts and Crown Courts are great places to start.